 Run or debug a test

-- Using the main toolbar:
+Use the main toolbar:

 Select the necessary run/debug configuration from the list on the main toolbar.

-- Using a context menu:
+Use a context menu: